 The licensing authority will not take into account any representations from other persons that are frivolous, vexatious or repetitious.
 It is for the licensing authority to determine on its merits whether any representation by another person is frivolous, vexatious or repetitious.
 The interested party making representations may not consider the matter to be frivolous or vexatious but the test is whether the licensing authority is of the opinion they are frivolous, vexatious or repetitious.

-Since the introduction of the Policing and Crime Act 2009 the list of bodies that can make representations has been extended to include – “a member of the relevant Licensing Authority” i.e. elected councillors of the licensing authority for the area in which a premises is situated.
+Since the introduction of the Policing and Crime Act 2009 the list of bodies that can make representations has been extended to include – “a member of the relevant Licensing AuthorityPublic Health Department and Home Office

 Variations to Premises Licence

-The Licensing Act 2003 sets out the situations where an application can be made to the details on the Premises Licence including changing the name of the Designated Premises Licence Holder.
+The Licensing Act 2003 sets out the situations where an application can be made to the details on the Premises Licence including changing the name of the Designated Premises LicenceSupervisor

 Under the Minor Variation process the applicant is not required to advertise the variation in a newspaper or copy it to the responsible authorities.
 However the applicant must consult in the locality by displaying a WHITE notice at the premises (rather than the BLUE notice required for full variations or applications for new premises licences) for a shorter period of 10 working days starting on the day after the minor variation application was submitted.
 Full details on how to make an application for a variation whether under the minor variations procedure or the full variation procedure can be found in the Licensing Act 2003 and Section 182 Guidance.